chaconnewu/awesome-augmented/awesomes/awesome-go.md

   </a>
   - Pure go implementation of the Nanomsg ("Scalable Protocols") with transport interoperability.
   <sup>
-   &#9733 823, pushed 13 days ago
+   &#9733 823, pushed 137 days ago
   </sup>
  </li>
  <li>
   <a href="https://github.com/nats-io/nats">
-   NATS
+   NATS Go Client
   </a>
-  - A lightweight and highly performant publish-subscribe and distributed queueing messaging system.
+  - A lightweight and high performance publish-subscribe and distributed queueing messaging system - this is the Go library.
   <sup>
-   &#9733 675, pushed 5 days ago
+   &#9733 675, pushed 130 days ago
   </sup>
  </li>
  <li>